 Metaxas: Non, c’est nécessaire (No, it is necessary)

-You can read more about this fascinating story here (in Greek).
+You can read more about this fascinating story and Greek OXI day quotes here (in Greek).

 Celebrations on Greek Oxi Day – 28 October

 Greek communities all around the world celebrate Oxi Day, which is a public holiday.
-Schools, offices and most shops remain closed on 28 October.
+Schools, offices and most shops remain closed on 28th October, Greek National Day.

-The biggest celebration in Greece happens in Thessaloniki, with a student and military parade and many officials attending.
+The biggest celebration in Greece happens in Thessaloniki, with a student and military parade and many officials and even war veterans attending.
 In Athens and all other cities of Greece, there are student parades and an all-over festive ambiance.